aletex1994/train_repo/README.md

 - git push

--->everytime be sure to -> git pull to avoid errors
+-->everytime be sure to -> git pull to avoid errors and conflicts